LedgerHQ/wallet-connect-live-app/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+### Testing

+The live-app contains unit tests and integration tests.
+To run the unit tests : `yarn test:unit`

+To run integration tests: `yarn test:integration`

+To create a simple unit test, use the `*.test.ts(x)` pattern.
+To create an integration test, use the `*.integration.test.ts` pattern.

 ## Manifest

 All Live apps are defined with a manifest.
 Here is one that can be used for local development: